-student may repeat the oral exam and revise the written report, continuing as a member of the group(s) on probation.
-The student must pass fully, without conditions, at the re-exam, within 2-4 months to continue in the group and the Ph.D. program, with the specific deadline to be set in consultation with one of the GPC Co-Chairs.
+Probation with opportunity to revise and have re-exam in the current group.
+The student may repeat the oral exam and revise the written report, continuing as a member of the group(s) on probation.
+The student must pass fully, without conditions, at the re-exam, within 2 months to continue in the group and the Ph.D. program, with the specific deadline to be set in consultation with one of the GPC Co-Chairs.
 Financial support from the advisor for the student must be continued during the probation.
 The student must pass fully on the second attempt to remain in the Ph.D. program.
+Students will normally remain on probation until successful completion of the thesis proposal.

 Termination from group with option to change groups on a probationary basis.
 Note that in the case of co-advisors, a new, signed thesis agreement is needed if the student wishes to remain with one of the current advisors.
 If a change of groups is possible, the student must then fully pass the progress report requirement and oral preliminary exam in the new research group by the end of the sixth semester in residence to regain good standing and remain in the Ph.D. program.
 If the student is not able to join a new group officially within 1-2 months grace period (funding for a grace period is not guaranteed), he/she cannot continue in the Ph.D. program.
 Students must have 3 or more months written notice in a probation letter from the advisor prior to this result.

 Termination from the Ph.D. program.
-The student cannot continue in the Ph.D. program. and may transfer to the M.S. program, although funding cannot be guaranteed for M.S. students.
-Up to 6 units from the written research progress report may be applied toward the M.S. pending or for students who have had 3 or more months written notice in a probation letter.
+The student cannot continue in the Ph.D. program and may transfer to the M.S. program, although funding cannot be guaranteed for M.S. students.
+Up to 6 units from the written research progress report may be applied toward the M.S. pending approval from their research advisor and the GPC Co-Chairs.
+This outcome is reserved for re-exams or for students who have had 3 or more months written notice in a probation letter.